High chemical affinity increases the robustness of biochemical oscillations: Discussion and Conclusions

-{\bf Discussion and Conclusions.} Biochemical oscillators, which can function as internal clocks, operate in noisy environments that can affect the ability of the clock to tell time accurately; yet somehow these oscillations continue with a well-defined period over long times.
+Biochemical oscillators, which can function as internal clocks, operate in noisy environments that can affect the ability of the clock to tell time accurately; yet somehow these oscillations continue with a well-defined period over long times.
 Here, we present analytical calculations supported by numerical results that show how a biochemical oscillator modeled as a Markov jump process on a ring of states (Fig.~\ref{fig:network}) can use high chemical affinity (for instance, in the form of ATP) to robustly maintain and tune its time scales even in the presence of a substantial amount of disorder.
-While previous work~\cite{Barato2017} has postulated an upper bound on the number of coherent oscillations that such a model can support in terms of the chemical affinity, the bound can be loose, and does not elucidate the dependence of the number of oscillations on the details of the rates in the network~\cite{Barato2017}.
-We close this gap by showing how in the limit of high affinity, the number of relevant variables controlling the coherence and time scales of oscillations dramatically decreases.
+While previous work has postulated an upper bound on the number of coherent oscillations that such a model can support in terms of the chemical affinity, the bound can be loose, and does not elucidate the dependence on the details of the rates in the network~\cite{Barato2017}.
+We close this gap by showing how affinity can dramatically decrease the number of relevant variables controlling the coherence and period of oscillations.

-Specifically, we consider Markov state networks such as those in Fig.~\ref{fig:network} and sample the rates from a probability distribution in order to mimic disorder in biological systems.
-Our analytical theory in Eqs.~\ref{eq:phinew} - \ref{eq:gamma} reveals that in the limit of high affinity, the period of oscillations and the number of coherent oscillations depend only on the statistics of the probability distributions from which the rates are sampled.
-Factors such as the distance between the defect links or correlations between defect rates become irrelevant, and the time scales of oscillations become robust to fluctuations in these irrelevant variables.